Alfred Saunders

-Alfred Saunders (12 June 1820 – 28 October 1905) was a 19th-century New Zealand politician.
+Alfred Saunders (12 June 1820 – 28 October 1905) was a New Zealand farmer, reformer, women's suffrage and temperance advocate and politician.
+He was Superintendent of Nelson Province and represented several electorate in the House of Representatives.

-Early life
+Early life and family

 Saunders was born in 1820 in Market Lavington, the youngest son of Mary and Amram Saunders.
 He was educated in Market Lavington and at a Bristol academy.
-William Saunders (1823–1895) was a younger brother.
+The temperance campaigner Mary Bayly was his sister, Samuel Saunders (1814–1908) was an older brother and William Saunders (1823–1895) was a younger brother.

 He married Rhoda Flower in 1847.
-They had ten children, including Sarah Page.
+They had ten children, including Sarah Page and Samuel Saunders.
+Rhoda died in 1898.

+He was remarried in England in 1899 to Sarah Box.